kamransafi/ERA5_move2/README.md

 ### Step 1: Create a Request Table

 The ERA5request function examines your tracking data and creates a structured request table based on:
-- Temporal units: How to divide the temporal extent (daily, weekly, or monthly files)
+- Temporal units: How to divide the temporal extent (daily, weekly, or monthly files).
+Note that the data requested are hourly data, however the files contain data for a specific spatio-temporal extent (the extent of your data and in batches of one day, one week, or one month)
 - Area handling: Whether to use a single bounding box or separate ones for each time unit
 - Area extension: How much to extend the bounding box beyond tracking locations
 - Variables: Which ERA5 variables to download